Car Seat Anxiety

 Extended Rear-Facing

 It’s been shown that the safest way to travel with kids in the car is to have them rear-facing: their back pressed against a chair pressed against a front-seat, and their feet resting against the back row of seats.
-It might be more boring for the child, exclude them from the family, and might require a complex array of mirrors to keep an eye on them…but it’s safer and so the longer you can keep them facing backwards, the better.
+Is it more boring for the child?
+Sure.
+Does it exclude them from the communal experience of driving together (mainly I-Spy in our car)?
+Sure.
+Then there’s the complex array of mirrors that you now need to keep an eye on them.
+But where safety is concerned…

 The Risk